Enjoy a beer with a view this summer.

 1. 202 Kitchen, Spinningfields

-Departing from its former Bridge Street venue to a new, waterside position on Leftbank, 202 Kitchen is set to re-open really soon – with a fantastic new covered, outdoor terrace to enjoy by the water whatever the weather.
-Coming this June, guests will be able to enjoy trap box comfort food, cocktails, desserts and more – with both an indoor and outdoor section to enjoy.
-The new Manchester site will become the brand’s flagship venue, with some really exciting things in store for its decor.
+Departing from its former Bridge Street venue to a new, waterside position on Leftbank, 202 Kitchen has officially returned to the city – with a fantastic new covered, outdoor terrace to enjoy by the water whatever the weather.
+Guests can enjoy trap box comfort food, cocktails, desserts and more – with both an indoor and outdoor section to enjoy.
+The new Manchester site is the brand’s flagship venue, boasting a seriously cool Miami Vice kinda vibe throughout.
+202 Kitchen, 6-8 Left Bank, M3 3AN.

 2. Roby 1844, NQ